woelke/vim-project/README.md

 ## News
+* New entity type 'section'; new commands Section and CallbackAllSections
 * New commands ``TabWelcome`` and ``TabProject``
 * New command ``CallbackAllProjects`` to add a callback to all defined projects.
 * Add support for tabline; new option ``project_enable_tab_title_term``.